 It goes without saying that this dish is for adventurous eaters only.
 If that sounds like you, head to the famous Noryangjin Market in Seoul for a squirmy snack you won't soon forget.
+It's one of the unique things to do in Seoul that not many other parts of the world are able to do.
 Walk though the endless rows of stalls stocked with fresh seafood and say "San-nak-ji ju-say-yo" .
 You can choose your own octopus, which you will then carry in a plastic bag to a nearby restaurant to have it prepared.

 When it's delivered to your table a few minutes later, it will still be wriggling around on the plate.
 The nerves keep the tentacles moving for up to a half hour after being prepared, so be ready for a battle with your chopsticks.

 As far as taste goes, sannakji doesn't have much flavor.
 It's often served with sesame oil and alongside a spicy pepper paste for dipping.
 Be sure to chew thoroughly, because your meal might latch onto the insides of your mouth.